MatthijsKamstra/haxenode/09slackbot/about.md

 >
 ###Welcome to the Slack API
-> The Slack APIs allow you to integrate complex services with Slack to go beyond the integrations we provide out of the box.
+> The Slack APIs allow you to integrate complex services with Slack to go beyond the integration we provide out of the box.

 You can read the rest [here](https://api.slack.com/)